flarcher/log_access_reader/README.md

 * Consume an actively written-to w3c-formatted HTTP access log.
 It should default to reading /tmp/access.log and be overrideable.  ✓
 * Display stats every 10s about the traffic during those 10s: the sections of the web site with the most hits, as well as interesting summary statistics on the traffic as a whole.
 A section is defined as being what's before the second '/' in the resource section of the log line.
 For example, the section for "/pages/create" is "/pages" ✓
 * Make sure a user can keep the app running and monitor the log file continuously ✓
 * Whenever total traffic for the past 2 minutes exceeds a certain number on average, add a message saying that “High traffic generated an alert - hits = {value}, triggered at {time}”.
-The default threshold should be 10 requests per second, and should be overridable.
+The default threshold should be 10 requests per second, and should be overridable. ✓
-* Whenever the total traffic drops again below that value on average for the past 2 minutes, add another message detailing when the alert recovered.
+* Whenever the total traffic drops again below that value on average for the past 2 minutes, add another message detailing when the alert recovered. ✓
 * Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
-* Write a test for the alerting logic.
+* Write a test for the alerting logic. ✓
-* Explain how you’d improve on this application design.
+* Explain how you’d improve on this application design. ✓ _(see below)_
-* If you have access to a linux docker environment, we'd love to be able to docker build and run your project!
+* If you have access to a linux docker environment, we'd love to be able to docker build and run your project! ✓ _(we can even do it from Windows10+)_

 ## Additional features